-Lean engineers and leaders are lifelong learners.
-Changes in technology, as well as changes to method and practice, are routine; opportunities for continuing education, however, are far less common.
-In addition, the initial move to Lean-Agile requires many new techniques, including feature/Story writing, building in quality, automated testing, collective ownership, Lean-Agile architecture, Continuous Integration, pair work, Product Owner and Scrum Master skill mastery, and team building.
-Providing time for continuing education gives teams and leaders the time they need to learn and master these new techniques.
-This time can also be used to foster and support Communities of Practice devoted to these and other topics.
-The net results benefit both the individual and the Enterprise: employee mastery and job satisfaction increase, velocity goes up, and time to market goes down.
+Making time for continuing education gives teams and leaders a welcome opportunity to learn and master these new techniques.
+It can also be used to launch and support Communities of Practice devoted to these and other topics.
+The net results benefit both the individual and the enterprise: employee mastery and job satisfaction increase, velocity goes up, and time-to-market goes down.

 A Sample IP Iteration Calendar